rootaki/rootaki/README.md

 web & app developer.
-- you can contact me on discord, aki.#0692
+- you can contact me on gmail, akioneye@gmail.com
 - open-source stan
 - available for collabs.